-Formerly Toxic/Insurgent Airsoft, Freedom Airsoft is the largest airsoft-only field in the state of Arizona.
+Formerly Toxic/Insurgent Airsoft, Freedom Airsoft is the largest airsoft-only field in southern Arizona.
 We have two 4 acre fields with many different objects and obstacles for cover.
 Cover includes helicopter and aircraft wrecks, bunkers, buildings, boats, cars, and other obstacles.
 We also have built from the ground up, a on site pro shop for all your airsoft needs.

 Our goal is to create and maintain the best airsoft experience the state has to offer.
 Above all, we value fun and promote safety as an utmost importance.
 In addition, we promote respect and communication among the players as they need to work in teams to accomplish given objectives.
 We are a family friendly environment and promote family teams.
-We also host birthday parties during open and private sessions and offer gun rental packages for new players and parties.
+We also host birthday parties during open and private sessions and offer gun rental packages for new players trying out the game, and for parties.

 Airsoft is a competitive game, similar to paintball, in which players face off against other players using military and law enforcement tactics through the use of replica firearms.
 Airsoft guns shoot 6mm plastic bb's and generally hurt less than paintball.